fmodica/fretboard/README.md

 You can also check out my <a target="_blank" href="http://frank-modica.com/#/voiceleader/index">Guitar Voiceleading Helper</a>, where I use the fretboard to help users create progressions with good voice leading.

-Or check out the "index.html" files in the project for examples.
+Or check out the code examples using the <a href="https://github.com/fmodica/responsive-fretboard.js/blob/master/index.html">jQuery plugin</a> or the <a href="https://github.com/fmodica/responsive-fretboard.js/blob/master/angular-directive/index.html">AngularJS directive</a>.

 ## Details